SoloVid/Thy/notes.md

-Notice that the class case exposes some extra fields by default in the return value, but this isn't a problem because we aren't allowing the class itself to function as both an implementation and a type (as most languages I know do), so consumers can't access those extra fields (at least in a statically typed fashion).
+Notice that the class case exposes some extra fields by default in the return value, but this isn't a problem because we aren't allowing the class itself to function as both an implementation and a type (as most languages I know do), so consumers can't access those extra fields as easily.
 It could be a future optimization to actually remove them so they aren't present at runtime.

 I think the name clash should just be disallowed. e.g. `fun newThing Thing` would throw compiler error